Cubietech Cubietruck Plus

 Adding a serial port

-There is a nice 0.1" connector behind the USB ports, just plug in your UART adapter.
+There is a nice 0.1" connector behind the USB ports Just attach some leads according to our UART howto.

 Also known as